Tornado3P9/installscript-linux/README.md

 # And by running the following command, which will download, build and install the latest libdvdcss source to your machine:
 sudo dpkg-reconfigure libdvd-pkg
 ```
-If there are Problems with the video playback, then it might help to delete the hidden directory `rm -r ~/.dvdcss/` in order to force the program to create a new css key.
+If there are problems with the video playback, then it might help to delete the hidden directory `rm -r ~/.dvdcss/` in order to force the program to create a new css key.
 You also might want to [disable Hardware-accelerated decoding](https://wiki.videolan.org/VLC_HowTo/Hardware_acceleration/) in your media player if the displayed output is flawed and you are using a AMD Radeon graphics card.

 ### Tipps: